Julia Child’s famous vinaigrette, crafted from lemon juice and Dijon mustard.

 1. Combine lemon zest, juice, mustard and shallots in a small bowl.
 Slowly drizzle in olive oil, whisking until all ingredients are combined and dressing is smooth.
 Season with salt and pepper.

-Accented with mustard vinaigrette and spring greens, this potato salad boasts big, bold flavor.
+Accented with mustard vinaigrette and spicy summer greens, this potato salad boasts big, bold flavor.

 Sea salt and fresh ground pepper